There is a reality even prior to heaven and earth;

 Be giving; Do not steal

 See the perfection; Do not speak of others errors and faults

 Realize self and other as one; Do not elevate the self and blame others

 Experience the intimacy of things; Do not separate the Three Treasures

 The teacher at Sacramento Zendo is Desmond Gando Gilna.
 Desmond is a Zen priest and began his Zen practice over 30 years ago.
 He spent 14 years in residential Zen monastic training in Japan and the US, studying with Harada Tangen Roshi at Bukkoku-ji and John Daido Loori Roshi at Zen Mountain Monastery.
-He completed his formal koan training with James Myoun Ford Roshi and was authorized to work with students through the complete Harada-Yasutani koan curriculum.
-On March 11th 2017 he received Denkai transmission from Ford Roshi.
+He completed his formal koan training with James Myoun Ford Roshi and in 2013 was authorized to work with students through the complete Harada-Yasutani koan curriculum.
+In 2017 he received Denkai transmission from Ford Roshi.

 If it is your very first time coming to a Zen group and you are unfamiliar with Zen meditation/zazen please contact us so we can arrange for you to have an introduction to zazen.
 All who are interested in learning more about Zen Buddhist practice are welcome.